PRP Doctor for Shoulder Pain in Potomac, MD

 Myths About PRP Treatment for Shoulder Pain

-If you’re unfamiliar with PRP treatment, or have been misinformed about it’s wide potential, consider these common myths.
+Consider these common myths if you’re unfamiliar with PRP treatment or have been misinformed about its expansive potential.

 Myth 1: Platelet Rich Plasma Is an Invasive, or Long, Procedure

 Fact: PRP is Non-Invasive and Takes About One Hour

 When you choose a PRP doctor, you can feel peace of mind knowing the treatment is relatively easy.
 It will involve drawing your own blood (usually from the arm) and placing it into a centrifuge where it will be spun, and plasma separated.
 The plasma is placed into a syringe and injected into the shoulder.
 All of this is done in about one hour’s time.

 When it comes to shoulder pain, PRP treatment is perhaps one of the least painful procedures.
 While there are needles involved, these are micro-thin.
 In general, patients feel slight discomfort during the blood withdrawal and PRP injection.

 PRP for shoulder pain, and other treatments, is considered to be very safe and effective.
 Because your own blood is used, there is little risk of experiencing a reaction, side effect, or other complication.
 Your body will also not reject the platelets because they are your own.
 In a small number of cases, infection has developed at the site of infection.
 Typically, this is treated with antibiotics.
 In an even smaller group of patients, their bodies rejected the PRP.
 The reason for this is not yet understood.

 Myth 4: It Takes Months to Feel Any Result